How An Applicant Tracking System Works?

 Mechanism: Binary yes/no questions set by the employer that trigger automatic disqualification on a “no” answer.

-Reversible: No once rejected; the application cannot be recovered.
+Reversible: No, once rejected, the application cannot be recovered.

 Layer 2: Scoring / Ranking